kriersd/EyesInTheSkyWithPi/README.md

 - the -d flag puts the container into the background as a daemon, so if you want to see the console output just type in docker logs --tail 20 -f 1090

-**View the web page produced by this container** : http://<PI IP Address>:8080/ **Note** _You can use your domainname.duckdns.org:8080 instead of the ip address.
+**View the web page produced by this container** : http://<PI IP Address>:8080/

+**Note** _You can use your domainname.duckdns.org:8080 instead of the ip address.
 Both should work!_

 - You will need to move the map to your location to see aircraft in your area.
 My range is about 100 Miles.

 ![](images/Flightaware1.jpg)

-To remove the image you can use this command
+## Removing Containers

-**Note**: You will need to issue the full docker run command (above) to restart the container from the image if you issue the _docker rm_ command.
+**Note**: If you do this, you will need to issue the full docker run command (above) to restart the container from the image if you issue the _docker rm_ command.

 **Remember** containers are a runable instance of the image.
+You still have the image loaded even if you remove the container.

 ```
 docker rm -f 1090
 ```

-To stop the container you can use this command **Note**: It will use the same parameters as defined in the run command.
+## Stoping / Starting Containers

+**Note**: Stoping the container doesn't remove it.
+It's still there and can be started again anytime.
+I sometimes stop containers to free up some processing power on the machine, so I can run other containers.

 ```
 docker stop 1090
 ```

-To start the container again you can use this command.
+To start the container up again you can use this command.

+**Note**: The start command will still uses the parameters you specified in the run coommand (see below), but you don't have to specify them again to start it up.
+> --privileged -p 8080:8080 -p 30005:30005 -p 30003:30003 --privileged --name 1090 -d alexellis2/dump1090:malcolmrobb
+> }

 ```
 docker start 1090
 ```